Alexander Petkovic

-Alexander Petkovic (born 31 May 1980, Munich, Germany) is a German professional boxer of Bosnian descent.
+Alexander Petkovic (born 31 May 1980, Munich, West Germany) is a German professional boxer of Bosnian descent.
 He challenged once for the WBO world cruiserweight title in 2003.

 Career

 Petkovic made his pro debut in 1997 as a cruiserweight and went undefeated in 31 fights before losing to Johnny Nelson in his challenge for the WBO Cruiserweight title.
 Since then he's only lost three other fights in the cruiserweight division, including a loss to fellow German Firat Arslan in a WBO Inter-Continental cruiserweight title fight.